J. K. Rowling: Early life and family

 When Rowling was about nine, the family purchased the historic Church Cottage in Tutshill.
 In 1974, Rowling began attending the nearby Church of England School.
-Biographer Sean Smith describes her teacher as a "battleaxe" who "struck fear into the hearts of the children"; she seated Rowling in "dunces' row" after she performed poorly on an arithmetic test.
+Biographer Sean Smith describes her teacher as a "battleaxe" who "struck fear into the hearts of the children"; Rowling's teacher seated her in "dunces' row" after she performed poorly on an arithmetic test.
 In 1975, Rowling joined a Brownies pack.
 Its special events and parties, and the pack groups (Fairies, Pixies, Sprites, Elves, Gnomes and Imps) provided a magical world away from her stern teacher.
 When she was eleven or twelve, she wrote a short story, "The Seven Cursed Diamonds".
 She later described herself during this period as "the epitome of a bookish child – short and squat, thick National Health glasses, living in a world of complete daydreams".

 Secondary school and university

 Rowling's secondary school was Wyedean School and College, a state school she began attending at the age of eleven and where she was bullied.
 Rowling was inspired by her favourite teacher, Lucy Shepherd, who taught the importance of structure and precision in writing.
-Smith writes that Rowling "craved to play heavy electric guitar", and describes her as "intelligent yet shy".
+Smith describes her as "intelligent yet shy".
 Her teacher Dale Neuschwander was impressed by her imagination.
-When she was a young teenager, Rowling's great-aunt gave her Hons and Rebels, the autobiography of the civil rights activist Jessica Mitford.
-Mitford became Rowling's heroine, and she read all her books.
+When she was a young teenager, Rowling's great-aunt gave her Hons and Rebels, the autobiography of the civil rights activist Jessica Mitford, who became Rowling's heroine.

 Anne had a strong influence on her daughter.
 Early in Rowling's life, the support of her mother and sister instilled confidence and enthusiasm for storytelling.
 Anne was a creative and accomplished cook, who helped lead her daughters' Brownie activities, and took a job in the chemistry department at Wyedean while her daughters were there.
-The three walked to and from school, sharing stories about their day, more like sisters than mother and daughters.
-John Nettleship, the head of science at Wyedean, described Anne as "absolutely brilliant, a sparkling character ... very imaginative".

-Anne Rowling was diagnosed with a "virulent strain" of multiple sclerosis when she was 34 or 35 and Jo was 15, and had to give up her job.
+John Nettleship, the head of science at Wyedean, described Anne as "absolutely brilliant ... very imaginative".
+Anne was diagnosed with a "virulent strain" of multiple sclerosis when she was 34 or 35 and Jo was 15.
 Rowling's home life was complicated by her mother's illness and a strained relationship with her father.
 Rowling later said "home was a difficult place to be", and that her teenage years were unhappy.
 In 2020, she wrote that her father would have preferred a son and described herself as having severe obsessive–compulsive disorder in her teens.
 She began to smoke, took an interest in alternative rock, and adopted Siouxsie Sioux's back-combed hair and black eyeliner.
 Sean Harris, her best friend in the Upper Sixth, owned a turquoise Ford Anglia that provided an escape from her difficult home life and the means for Harris and Rowling to broaden their activities.